karuifeather/task-manager-api/readme.md

 # Task Manager App

-Built using Node, Express and MongoDB is this little Task Manager app is packed with user authentication and basic authorization along with features like handling images.
+Built using Node, Express and MongoDB, is this little Task Manager app, packed with user authentication and basic authorization along with features like handling images.

 It is a pure backend project.
 To test the routes, you'll have to use Postman or similar software.